hosseinsarshar/dist-training-vertex/README.md

 # Multi-node Pre-training, Continued pre-training and supervised fine-tuning on A3-Mega (H100x8) with Vertex
 This repo provides examples on how to launch multi-node distributed training on A3-Mega (H100x8) on Vertex
-# Multi-node Pre-training, Continued pre-training and supervised fine-tuning on A3-Mega (H100x8) with Vertex
-This repo provides examples on how to launch multi-node distributed training on A3-Mega (H100x8) on Vertex

 This repo contains: